nwheels-io/NuLink/docs/readme-nuget.md

 - Linux, macOS, or Windows
 - .NET Core SDK 2.1+ (not tested on 3.0)

-This version of NuLink supports SDK-style projects that use `<PackageReference>`.
+Currently NuLink supports SDK-style projects that consume packages through `PackageReference`.
 Support of .NET Framework-style projects that use `packages.config` is expected in upcoming versions.

 ### Installing